lando/lando/docs/tutorials/laravel.md

 Starting Your Site
 ------------------

-Once you've completed the above you should be able to start your Drupal 8 site.
+Once you've completed the above you should be able to start your Laravel site.

 ```bash
 # Start up app